 DISCOVER OUR HISTORY.

-Our Mission: To collect and preserve the history, both natural and human, of the local region for education, research and public viewing in an informative, exciting and secure manner.
+Our Mission: To collect and preserve the natural and cultural history of our local region.

 The Chelan County Historical Society, a 501(c )(3) nonprofit organization that operates the Cashmere Museum & Pioneer Village, began in 1955 as a collaborative effort between local collector Willis Carey and local businesses, led by John McDonald and the Cashmere Chamber of Commerce.
 Carey was terminally ill with cancer, and wanted his large personal collection of Native American artifacts, historical relics, antiques, and curios, famous throughout Central Washington, to be displayed together and preserved for posterity.
 The community leaders and citizens of Cashmere agreed.